JordanWCotton/RandomQuoteGenerator/README.md

 # RandomQuoteGenerator
-Randomly generates quotes that can be shared via tweets
+This is a simple application that randomly generates quotes that can then be shared via Tweets.

-Project that involves use of Jquery, JSON, and AJAX in addition to responsive web design principles.

-Includes button that allows user to tweet the currently displayed quote directly to their twitter accounts using Twitter's tweet widget.

-I utilized Bootstrap, jQuery, FontAwesome, and the Forismatic API.
+I built this project utilizing Bootstrap, jQuery, FontAwesome, the Forismatic quote database API, and Twitter's tweet widget.
+This project was a simple example of using jQuery to make an AJAX request to an API, and utilizing the JSON data that was provided in response.

+# Project is deprecated and not currently maintained.